 Mar Lichaa Monastery

 Starting the 14th century, is was the residence of the Maronite bishops.
 In the 17th century, a French man from Aix-En-Provence nobility called Francois de Chasteuil decided to live there as a hermit.
 He died from tuberculosis in 1644 and is now buried there.
 The Maronite order was founded in this monastery between 1698 and 1700.
-The last hermit of Mar Lichaa, Antonios Tarabay, died in 1998 and is now almost worshiped by some believers.
+The last hermit of Mar Lichaa, Antonios Tarabay, died in 1998 and is now almost worshipped by some believers.

 Saint Anthony of Padua